oasisfeng/island/setup.md

 Setup Guide
 =============

 On most middle to high end Android devices released after 2016, Island can be setup straightforward without hassle.
-But still on some devices, you may got “incompatible with your device” message on Google Play Store, or be notified during the setup with error message “Sorry, your device (or ROM) is incompatible with Island”, or other failures.
+But still on some devices, you may get “incompatible with your device” messages on Google Play Store, or be notified during the setup with the error message “Sorry, your device (or ROM) is incompatible with Island”, or other failures.
 In these cases, Island could probably still work on your device if setup manually.

 If you are prompted to encrypt your device during the setup, it means your device was not pre-encrypted out of box.
-If you don't want device decription (which may significantly degrade overall I/O performance on some low-end devices), it can be avoided with manual setup.
+If you don't want device encryption (which may significantly degrade overall I/O performance on some low-end devices), it can be avoided with manual setup.

 Preparation
 -------------

-First of all, you need to connect your Android device to a computer with USB cable, and the official [ADB tool](https://developer.android.com/studio/releases/platform-tools.html) provided by Google.
+First of all, you need to connect your Android device to a computer with USB cable, and use the official [ADB tool](https://developer.android.com/studio/releases/platform-tools.html) provided by Google.

 To check whether the USB-connected Android device is properly recognized by your computer, type the following command in the shell (or Command Prompt on Windows):